regro/rever/news/compid.rst

 **Changed:**

-* GitHub token notes now have unique identifiers, which prevents issues from arrising with hostname clashes.
+* GitHub token notes now have unique identifiers, which prevents issues from arising with hostname clashes.

 **Deprecated:** None